 Lochmoor Club is an active contributor and supporter of the Western Golf Association/Chick Evans Scholarship Foundation.
 Through this foundation, caddies who demonstrate high academic performance, good citizenship, as well as a good caddie record, are eligible to apply for a four year full scholarship to the University of Michigan or Michigan State University before their senior year of high school.
 Lochmoor Club has produced more Evan Scholars than any other club in the state of Michigan!

 Interested applicants may access a brief application which will be submitted to the Golf Services Manager.
-The 2022 Application will be available in January.
+The 2024 Application will be available in January.
 New applicants will be limited.
 This will ensure our new recruits and returning caddies will have an equal opportunity at receiving a reasonable amount of caddie jobs throughout the season.
 All other applications will be placed on a waiting list and contacted if positions become available.
 Applicants will be chosen based on whom we feel best fits our program.
+The caddie training dates for 2024 will be Tuesday, April 9 through Friday, April 12.

 The Evans ScholarsThere is probably no finer introduction for a golfer than to be identified as an Evans Scholar.
 Named for Charles "Chick" Evans, the Evan Scholars are chosen from an elite group of caddies for academic and financial support at colleges of their choice.
 Evans himself was America's leading amateur golfer during the 1910s and 1920s.
 Mr. Evans was the first amateur to win the U.S. Open and the U.S. Amateur in the same year - 1916.
 He was on Walker Cup teams in 1922, 1924, and 1928.
 He played in 50 consecutive U.S. Amateurs -- all with seven hickory-shafted clubs.
 He took the money he earned from recording a series of phonograph records on golf practices and invested it in scholarships for deserving caddies.
 Lochmoor Club is proud to be one of the Evans Nominating Clubs which recommends high school caddies for this honor.